 A reader recently asked how he could adjust the angle of the tremolo bridge on his Stratocaster.
 In his case, the bridge was leaning towards the neck.
-Adjusting this is a very simple process.
+Making a Strat bridge angle adjustment is a very simple process.
 The main thing to keep in mind is to not tighten the trem claw screws too much (covered in step # 3).
 Your goal is to have the perfect balance between the tension of the strings and the tension of the tremolo springs.

 1. Loosen your strings a great deal.
 You don’t have to remove them, but loosen them almost to the point of removal.